sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  https://www.drexelbrook.com/support/faq/what-are-safety-systems
  https://www.drexelbrook.com/learningzone/articles/what-is-sil-certification

-**FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some internal errors or faults in it.
-Usually this is achieved by means of repeated computations (repetition in time), redundant systems (repetition in components), and monitoring the system and the system data.
+**FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some inner faults in it.
+Usually this is achieved by means of repeated operations (repetition in time), redundant systems (repetition in components), and/or monitoring the system and the system data.

 RECOVERING FROM ERRORS:
 For recovering from errors there are two aproaches: